rparnas/ry-docs/streaming.md

 If using the virtual webcam to stream to Discord the reamaining issues are:
 * Audio quality.
 This seems to be very limited except perhaps on high server boost levels.
 However, as long as voice-specific audio processing is turned off, the audio does not seem worse than with Discord screen share.
-* Video picture quality is very good, but the number of frames being shown still appears lower than the original.
-This seems to give it a subtle low frame rate look for live-action material and is much less noticible for animated material.
-Decreasing the resolution of the output stream in OBS does not help. **TODO: Determine if this is actually an issue with the stream participant**.
+* Video picture quality is very good, but the number of frames being shown still appears lower than the original for some material.
+This seems to give it a subtle low frame rate look for recent high-quality live-action material and close to un-noticable for clean animated material.
+Decreasing the resolution of the output stream in OBS does not help.
+  * **TODO: Determine if this is actually an issue with the stream participant**.
+  * **TODO: Try re-encoding the source material to a lower resolution**.

 The above issues could perhaps be addressed with an alternative streaming/host chat application.
 Or you could host the stream software itself (instead of sending it to a web conferencing app).
-This would require enough upload bandwidth to multiplex the stream to all participants.
+This would require enough upload bandwidth to multiplex the stream to all participants with a rough estimate being 3 Mbps per person.

 When using a virtual webcam to stream you may wish to stream from one computer while joining the stream as a participant from another computer (especially for the inconvienece of changing voice settings back if you switch to using discord directly for microphone audio again).
 Otherwise see the steps below to do everything on the same machine.
 Note that in Discord and many other conferencing applications, the video preview of the OBS virtual webcam will be horizontally flipped on the local machine only.